Potomac Electric Power CO — Federal Contractor Profile

 Frequently Asked Questions

-What does POTOMAC ELECTRIC POWER CO do for the government?
+What does POTOMAC ELECTRIC POWER CO do for the federal government?

 How much taxpayer money does POTOMAC ELECTRIC POWER CO receive?